brandonleegit/PacRequestorEnforcement/README.md

-# PacRequestorEnforcement DWORD creation and configuration
+# PacRequestorEnforcement Registry key with PowerShell

 PowerShell script to automatically create the PacRequestorEnforcement registry key and configure the DWORD value.